xyxj1024/xyxj1024.github.io/_posts/2023-03-08-tcp-ip-seedlab.md

   107 16.612329722     10.9.0.6 → 10.9.0.5     TCP 66 43106 → 23 [ACK] Seq=2451321427 Ack=3957985002 Win=64128 Len=0 TSval=3440879392 TSecr=3679847895
 ```

-There we have all the information we need to write the following `reset.py` program:
+Therefore we have all the information we need to write the following `reset.py` program:

 ```python
 #!/usr/bin/env python3